-Krizsanovich Péter, Chief Financial Officer and Deputy CEO for Strategy
+Péter Krizsanovich, Chief Financial Officer and Deputy CEO for Strategy

 He graduated from Budapest Corvinus University in 2003.
 He was a consultant at the management consultancy IFUA Horváth & Partners.
 From 2005, he held senior positions at OTP Bank for 17 years, including Executive Director of Strategy, Planning and Controlling.
 Involved in regional expansion, he has international experience, having served on the boards of directors of several leading foreign banks, including OTP Bank in Serbia and CKB Bank in Montenegro.
 Between 2017 and 2022 he was a member of the Board of Directors of OTP Ingatlan Befektetési Alapkezelő Zrt.
 From September 2022 he worked as Chief Advisor to the Chairman and Chief Executive of Magyar Bankholding in finance, risk management and strategy, from 1 January 2023 he was appointed Chief Financial Officer, and from February 2023 Deputy Chief Financial Officer.
 Deputy Chief Financial Officer of the Company from May 2023 and Deputy Chief Strategy and Finance Officer from December 2023.
-He is a member of the Supervisory Boards of MBH Befektetési Bank, MBH Jelzálogbank and Euroleasing, and Chairman of the Supervisory Board of MITRA IT Services.
+He is a member of the Supervisory Boards of MBH Befektetési Bank Zrt. and Euroleasing Zrt., a member of the Board of Directors of Fundamenta-Lakáskassza Zrt., as well as a member of the Supervisory Board and Audit Committee of MBH Jelzálogbank Nyrt.
+He is Chairman of the Supervisory Board of MITRA Informatikai Zrt.

-Levente Szabó, Deputy Chief Business Officer for Individually Tailored Service(his CV is presented in section 'A')
+Levente Szabó, Deputy Chief Business Officer for Individually Tailored Service (his CV is presented in section 'A')

-Dr Beatrix Mészáros, Deputy CEO for Subsidiaries
+Dr. Beatrix Mészáros, Deputy CEO for Subsidiaries

 She started her studies at the Budapest School of Economics, Faculty of Foreign Trade, and graduated in 2009 with a degree in Export-Import Management.
 She holds a Master's degree in Communication from the Universitá Cattolica di Sacro Cuore in Italy.
 In January 2019, she graduated from the Faculty of Law and Political Sciences of the University of Debrecen.
 She started her professional career in telecommunications and media.
 She started her management career in the agricultural sector, from 2012 she was responsible for the full management of agricultural and production companies, she was the Managing Director of Búzakalász 66 Kft. and later Chairman of the Board of Aranykorona Zrt.
 From 2016 to 2022, she is a member of the Board of Directors of Talentis Group Zrt.
 In addition to agribusiness and tourism, she holds executive officer positions in several dynamic companies in the energy sector and the construction industry.
 Deputy Chief Executive responsible for Subsidiaries from 9 February 2022 to 1 November 2023.
+Since then, she has been on a long-time break.